Financial Samurai

 If you like having more flexibility in terms of premiums paid and the option to change the death benefit amount, universal life insurance is probably more appropriate for you.

-If you prefer having a set death benefit and level premiums for the duration of your life, then a whole life insurance policy is more appropriate.
+On the other hand, if you prefer having a set death benefit and level premiums for the duration of your life, then a whole life insurance policy is more appropriate.

 If you’ve ever taken out a mortgage, you could think about a universal life insurance policy more like an adjustable rate mortgage.
 You get to pay a lower amount for a fixed portion of time, but will have to pay attention to interest rates, especially once the fixed rate resets.